Georgios-Milis/graph-DBs/README.md

 ```

 #### Neo4j
 Download Noe4j Desktop and create a DBMS with 6 databases, named "scale-1" to "scale-6".
 Change the credentials in the `.env` file.
+Install the APOC plugin for the DBMS.

 #### Janusgraph
 Run the image in a Docker container.
 Once launched, run